-- 1. Ethnocentric organisation
+- I. Ethnocentric organisation

 - 2. Polycentric organisation

 - 3. Region-centric organisation

 - 4. Geocentric organisation

-In the ethnocentric type the organisation is driven by its home market.
+In the ethnocentric type the organisation's home market drives the organisation.
 Decisions are taken based upon what is good for the home market.
 Export orders are handled out of its home market and are viewed as additional sales.

 In the polycentric type the organisation is locally oriented, meaning each foreign country has its focus on local culture and needs.
-Multinational organisations (MNO) very often have local subsidiaries in countries to be able to understand and adapt to local needs and respect the local culture.
+Multinational organisations (MNO) very often have local subsidiaries in countries in order to understand and adapt to local needs and respect the local culture.

 In the region-centric type the organisation focuses on regional market needs instead of country needs.
-This internationalisation setup moves towards the "trade block" developments we discussed before.
+This internationalisation setup moves towards the 'trade block' developments we discussed before.

 In the geocentric type the organisation acts as a transnational organisation.
-A transnational organisation views the world as its marketplace and creates centres of excellence in these regions where it makes the most sense.
+A transnational organisation views the world as its marketplace and creates centres of excellence in regions where it makes the most sense.
 There is no difference between the firm's home market and other international markets.